katratzi/web-development-html-css/presentation/presentation.md

 Javascript is the language that powers the web.
 It came about from the browser wars, originally called livescript, then reverse engineered by Microsoft to jScript.
 Before finally being standardised by Europe witn the ECMAScript.
 Thats why you'll sometimes see ES6 as the version on Javascript.

-Javascript & ES6 - the language that powers the web (livescript, jscript msft reverse, ecmascript standardised) 95 - even simple conversions would be done on server javascript is an interpreted langauge. java is a compiled one (interpreted - javascript, python, ruby) (compiled - java, c/c++, swift) (dart- both!)
+javascript is an interpreted langauge. java is a compiled one (interpreted - javascript, python, ruby) (compiled - java, c/c++, swift) (dart- both!)